Quetzal-framework/quetzal-CoaTL/docs/2-abstract.md

 # Abstract

-This page lists the features available in the library.
+This page gives an overview of the features available in the library.

-Please refer to the tutorial
-section for more details on how to use them.
+Please refer to the [Tutorials](tutorials) section for more detals on how to use them.

 ## Input/Output